BOOK COVERS AGREEMENT

 There are several projects in the works in Australia and internationally that will have a major impact on the future of copyright and intellectual property laws in Australia.

-The Productivity Commission issued the Intellectual Property Arrangements draft report in April 2016
+The Productivity Commission issued the Intellectual Property Arrangements report in September 2016

 The Marrakesh Treaty to Facilitate Access to Published Works for Persons who are Blind, Visually Impaired, or otherwise print Disabled

 Trans-Pacific Partnership Agreement - Australia Australia, Japan and other members of the Trans-Pacific Partnership (TPP) have agreed to pursue their trade deal without the United States.
 Trumoil over global trade negotiations was laid bare at a meeting of the Asia-Pacific Economic Cooperation (APEC) forum in May 2017which failed to agree on its usual joint statement after US opposition to wording on fighting protectionism.

 Federal election policies June 2016

 Australian Greens policy - the policy states that it is critical that any changes are subject to substantial community and sector consultation and proper consideration

 Australian Labor Party - the policy states that Labor will consider any proposals or recommendations to adjust the current territorial copyright regime with caution.